 Bass traps won’t be selected until a room frequency analysis has been completed, and the “trouble” frequencies are identified.
 Traps will be custom build to target those specific “trouble” frequencies.

-This Rococo reproduction painting was purchased by my mother for about $15.00 at a local thrift shop.
-She asked me to frame it for her, which prompted me to do a little digging into the paintings origins.
+Purchased by my mother for about $15.00 at a local thrift shop, this sizeable Rococo reproduction painting was an excellent find.
+She asked me to frame it for her, prompting me to dig into the picture’s origins.

 Rococo Reproduction Painting

-There is no artist name listed on the painting.
-It is very old and there are obvious signs of wear on the canvas and painted surface.
+The painting has no artist’s signature, and there are no identifiable markings on the stretcher or back.
+It is old, and there are visible signs of wear on the canvas and painted surface.
 There is a lot of dirt buildup and yellowing of the varnish.
 The canvas is very dry and brittle.
-There is cracking of the painted medium in certain areas and the painting could use a restoration.
+There is cracking of the painted medium in certain areas, and the painting could use a restoration.

-The canvas in not mounted to stretcher bars but is curiously held to the frame by narrow strips of wood and two cross-members cut to fit and hold everything in place.
+Narrow strips of wood and two fitted cross-members hold painted canvas in place.
 The frame is not outstanding in any way and is probably not original to the painting.

-The painting is composed from elements of two famous paintings by Rococo artist Francois Boucher (1703-1770).
-It was during a general search of painting styles of the 17th through 19th centuries that I stumbled upon a painting by Boucher, The Bird Cage (1763) that partially matched the reproduction painting.
+The composition of this painting is derived from elements of two famous paintings by Rococo artist Francois Boucher.
+(1703-1770) During a general search of the 17th through 19th-century painting styles, I stumbled upon a painting by Boucher, The Bird Cage (1763), that partially matched the reproduction painting.
 Further research into Boucher’s works led me to a second painting, The Shepherd’s Gift (1740), that matched another portion of the reproduction painting.
-You can image my excitement.
+You can imagine my excitement.

-The Bird Cage draws from the man and women.
-I think the artist might have referenced black and white images of the original paintings and thus the variation in clothing colors on the reproduction… but that’s just a guess.
+The Bird Cage draws from the man and woman.
+The artist might have referenced black-and-white images of the original paintings and thus the variation in clothing colors on the reproduction, but that’s just a guess.